fricas/jfricas/docs/sphinx/usage.rst

 .. image:: pics/htport.png

-or, if wou want to know, where the current kernel has been installed:
+or, if wou want to know where the current kernel has been installed:

 .. image:: pics/fricaskernel_loc.png